WordPress Limit Login Attempts: How to do it?

 These attacks not only endanger your website but also add considerable strain on your server, potentially making it unresponsive to real visitors.
 One of many login security solutions is to limit login attempts in WordPress and that is what we will talk about in this article.

-TL;DR: The best solution for limiting logins and bolstering bot protection is MalCare.
-It stands out as the top choice thanks to its exceptional firewall capabilities and user-friendly plugin, making website security both robust and hassle-free.
+TL;DR: MalCare has the best solution for limiting logins with a powerful firewall.
+It stands out as the top choice thanks to its integrated bot protection and user-friendly plugin, making website security both robust and hassle-free.

 1. [RECOMMENDED] Limit login attempts in WordPress using a comprehensive security plugin